Neodymium

 Government Support and Strategic Initiatives

-Recognizing the strategic importance of Neodymium, governments in major consuming nations have launched programs to support domestic and allied-nation project development.
-These initiatives include direct financing, loan guarantees, streamlined permitting processes, and bilateral resource partnerships.
-As a USGS-listed critical mineral, Neodymium projects are eligible for various U.S. government support mechanisms.
-EU Critical Raw Materials Act provisions also apply to Neodymium project development.
+Recognizing the strategic importance of Neodymium, governments in major consuming nations have launched programs to support project development.
+These include direct financing, loan guarantees, streamlined permitting, and bilateral resource partnerships.
+As a USGS-listed critical mineral, Neodymium projects are eligible for various U.S. government support mechanisms including the Defense Production Act Title III program.
+EU Critical Raw Materials Act provisions enable fast-track permitting and financing support for Neodymium projects within the EU and partner nations.

 More on Neodymium